dougy147/scitopdf/README.md

 # scitopdf

-`scitopdf` looks for articles from given titles on sci-hub, and downloads them in a destination folder (by default : `$HOME/downloads/scihub`).
-The interest of `scitopdf` is (1) it automatically locates sci-hub's website with http://sci-hub.now.sh/, (2) it is not as rigid on orthograph and syntax as sci-hub's search, (3) it downloads automatically the articles.
+`scitopdf` automatically downloads articles from Sci-Hub, given a title (and/or authors names, year of publication, journal, etc.) to a default repertory (`$HOME/downloads/scihub`).
+The interest of `scitopdf` is (1) it automatically locates Sci-Hub's website via http://sci-hub.now.sh/, (2) it is not as rigid on orthograph and syntax as Sci-Hub's search engine (because it leverages crossref.org's one), (3) it automatically downloads and open the article, (4) it can download multiples documents from a list.

 If you have a list of articles (say you pasted a bibliography in a .txt file), `scitopdf` can process each line and download each reference with the option `-l` (or `--list`).
-For example : `scitopdf --list list_of_articles.txt`.
+For example : `scitopdf --list list_of_references.txt`.

 ## Getting Started